-Because when I first graduated from High School I did a three year apprenticeship as a Media Designer in Digital & Print.
-I am very passionate about Design, Typography and Aesthetics in general.
-I wanted my study to build on the knowledge and degree I already have.
+When I first graduated from High School I did a three year apprenticeship as a Media Designer in Digital & Print.
+Therefor I am very passionate about Design, Typography and Aesthetics in general.
+I wanted my studies to build on the knowledge and degree I already have.

 why Cape Town?